RubenD582/Netflix/README.md

 A Netflix clone made with Flutter and Python using TMDB(The Moive Database) to display all the latest and most popular movies.

-## Create an API key
+## Step 1: Create a TMDB API Key

-Go to `https://www.themoviedb.org` and create a new API key
+1. Go to https://www.themoviedb.org and log in or sign up.
+2. Create a new API key by navigating to your profile settings and selecting API.
+3. Follow the steps to request an API key.
+Copy the key provided, as you'll need it in the next step.

-## Setup .env file
+## Step 2: Set Up the .env File

-In the root directory navigate to `cd api` and type the following command `cp .env.example .env` and paste your API in the env file.

-## How to run
+1. Navigate to the api directory `cd api`
+2. Create a `.env` file by copying the .env.example file `cp .env.example .env`
+3. Open the `.env` file and paste your TMDB API key here `API_KEY="your_tmdb_api_key_here"`

+## Step 3: Run the Project

-1. Run the python server by using the following commands in the root directory `cd api`, `python main.py`.
+Run the python server

-2. Run the flutter project by using the following commands in the root directory `cd app`, `flutter run`
+1. `cd api`
+2. `python main.py`

+Run the flutter app

+1. `cd app`
+2. `flutter run`